BZoennchen/Pages/_animations/collisions.md

 ---
+math: true
 layout: p5js-collection
-description: 'A set of randomly initialized partiles that move inside a two-dimensional box.
+description: 'A set of randomly initialized particles that move inside a two-dimensional box.
 Each particle is initialized with some mass, position, and velocity.
 The color of the particle indicates its speed and its size indicates its mass.'
 image: animations/collision.png
 title: Elastic Collisions
 permalink: /works/collisions/